-CH DEV 047 SCHOOL AGE PROGRAMS II (3) CSU Lecture: 3 hours
+CH DEV 047 SCHOOL AGE PROGRAMS II (3) CSU

 Introduction to before and after school age programs.
 Topics covered are guidance of child behavior, the child in context of the family, community and administration of programs.
-Hiring and supervision of staff, working with parents and marketing and advertising the school age program will be also covered
+Hirring and supervision of staff, working with parents and marketing and advertising the school age program will be also covered.